zachglick/Yelp/README.md

 The following **optional** features are implemented:

-- [ ] Search results page
+- [X] Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - [ X Infinite scroll for restaurant results.
-   - [ ] Implement map view of restaurant results.
+   - [X] Implement map view of restaurant results.
-- [ ] Implement the restaurant detail page.
+- [X] Implement the restaurant detail page.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] Improved Color Scheme / Navigation Controller

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. What is the best order to display results in?
+Distance, Alphabetical Order, Relevance, something else?
-2.
+2. How did you implement infinite scroll?
+How many objects did you load at a time?
+Did you append them to your original list or replace the list?

 ## Video Walkthrough